+Instructional Staff:

-Instructional Staff: Aurelio Mendoza, Truck Driver Instructor
+Aurelio Mendoza, Class A Truck Driver Instructor

 Aurelio was a plantation supervisor in Florida for six years.
-When he came to California, he worked at a technology company as a supervisor and was promoted to assistant manager for nine years.
-In 2001, he started working for CHD and had various positions from Assembly and Fabrication instructor, Electronics Assembly, Forklift instructor and Shipping and Receiving.
+When he came to California, he worked at a technology company as a supervisor and was promoted bassistant manager for nine years.
+In 2001, he started working for CHD and hadvarious positions from Assembly and Fabrication instructor, Electronics, Assembly, Forklift, and Shipping and Receiving instructor.
 In the last four years, Aurelio became the Truck Driver instructor at the Santa Rosa ASET up to the present time.

-Shipping and Receiving Instructor - Vacant
+Shipping/Receiving/Logistics Instructor - Vacant

-Campus:WOODLAND ASET CENTER (Branch Campus of ASET)Office hours:Monday through Friday, 7 am- 3:00 pmAddress:1280 Santa Anita Ct #190 Woodland CA 95776Telephone:(916) 371-8220 Ext 1037Fax: (530) 741-8435Center Manager:Ann NashAdmin Assistant: Moriah PerezEmail: ann.nash@CaHumanDevelopment.org

-Class Hours 7:00am-11:00am & 11:30am-3:00pm
+Campus: WOODLAND CENTER (Branch Campus of ASET)

+Office Hours: Monday through Friday, 7 am- 3:30 pm

+Address: 1280 Santa Anita Ct.
+Suite 190 Woodland CA 95776

+Telephone: 916-372-8220 x 1037

+Center Manager:Ann NashEmail: ann.nash@cahumandevelopment.orgAdmin Assistant:Moriah PerezEmail: moriah.perez@cahumandevelopment.org

+Classes: 7:00 am to 3:30 pm Monday-Friday